Bindernews/BigLittleGain/README.md

 The Fine Range slider controls the minimum and maximum values of Fine Gain, so you can get those precise automation clips.

+# Installation
+Download the latest release from the [releases page](https://github.com/Bindernews/BigLittleGain/releases/) and extract the zip file.
+Copy `BigLittleGain.vst3` to `C:\Program Files\Common Files\VST3` to install the VST3 version or copy `BigLittleGain_x64.dll` (for 64-bit users) or `BigLittleGain_Win32.dll` (for 32-bit users) to your VST plugins folder.

+# License
+The source code is released under the MIT License (see LICENSE.txt) and you may use this plugin free of charge for any purpose, commercial or non-commercial.